rebeccacsl/Reddit-Natural-Language-Processing/README_P3.md

 ## Next Steps
 1) Overcoming the limitations in the number of post retrieved to more than 1000 post with future libraries improvement:

 Limitations from 1000~ post could affect the accuracy of analysis such as the trend of author activity within the same time period.
-Given that the machine learning subreddit is more active, 1000 post may contain only 2 months posts compared to statistiics which may have 3 months of post.
+Given that the machine learning subreddit is more active, 1000 post may contain only 2 months posts compared to statistics which may have 3 months of post.
 2) Further explore the models with different models such as KMeans to identify the relationships between the clusters.

 3) Exploring the dataset in different ways such as: